 I had a most enjoyable visit in Slidell, Louisiana – including a visit to the National Weather Service center where my host worked.
 This led to a chapter in the book called “The Winds of Change.”
 These two articles were published on the same day, and a longer one appeared earlier in the Slidell Daily Sentry-News.
+(Pub date adjusted slightly to fit the timeline; by the 13th, I was in Hammond).
 The first of the two short pieces, including the photo above by Carol Beck, was in the St. Tammany Times:

 Bicycling around the world and writing of his adventures along the way is freelance writer Steven K. Roberts, an Ohio resident who has ridden this custom-built recumbent bicycle approximately 4,400 miles from Columbus, Ohio.
 The “Winnebiko.” as Roberts affectionately terms his invention, includes solar panels which convert the sun’s energy to power a battery pack, which runs the bike’s lights, security system.
 C.B. radio, horn, lights for tent and a mini-computer.
 Traveling at an average of 16 miles per hour, Roberts’ adventures en route to Slidell have included meeting up with convicts in the Maryland woods and sailing from Key West to Clearwater.
 Florida.
 “My life is now research for my magazine articles,” said Roberts.
 (Daily Times photo by Carol Beck)